-- (a) Uncovered decks; - (b) Building overhangs, if such overhangs do not extend more than 18 inches into the setback area; - (c) Impervious ground surfaces, such as driveways and patios; provided, such improvements may be subject to water quality regulations as adopted; and - (d) Accessory structures less than 200 square feet may be setback five feet; and - (e) Fences and walls are exempt when the fence or wall further separate incompatible uses outside of the critical area and its associated buffer and when any temporary or permanent impacts are mitigated according to this appendix and in compliance with other provisions of Title 14 LSMC, based on the recommendation of a qualified professional for the specific critical area type.
+- (a) Uncovered decks; - (b) Building overhangs, if such overhangs do not extend more than 18 inches into the setback area; - (c) Impervious ground surfaces, such as driveways and patios; provided, such improvements may be subject to water quality regulations as adopted; and - (d) Fences and walls are exempt when the fence or wall further separate incompatible uses outside of the critical area and its associated buffer and when any temporary or permanent impacts are mitigated according to this ~~chapterappendix~~ and in compliance with other provisions of Title 14 LSCM, based on the recommendation of a qualified professional for the specific critical area type.

-3.N Fencing and Signage.
+14.88.2873.N Fencing and Signage.

 Permanent fencing and signage adjacent to a regulated wetland or stream corridor shall be required.
-Permanent signage may be required for geologically hazardous areas and setback buffers not approved for alteration under Section 6.H.
+Permanent signage may be required for geologically hazardous areas and setback buffers not approved for alteration under Section 14.88.6706.H.

-- (a) Fencing - (1) The applicant shall install permanent fencing so as to not interfere with species migration, including fish runs, and shall be constructed in a manner that minimizes impacts to the critical areas and associated buffer. - (2) The fence shall be designed and constructed to clearly demarcate the buffer from the developed portion of the site and to limit access of landscaping equipment, vehicles, or other human disturbances; and - (3) No pressure treated posts and rails will be used for signage or fencing, unless the posts are treated wood meeting or exceeding the standards outlined in the latest edition of the Western Wood Preservers Institute Best Management Practices for the Use of Treated Wood in the Aquatic and Sensitive Areas. - (b) Signs designating the presence of a critical area shall be posted along the buffer boundary.
+- (a) Fencing

+- (1) The applicant shall install permanent fencing so as to not interfere with species migration, including fish runs, and shall be constructed in a manner that minimizes impacts to the critical areas and associated buffer. - (2) The fence shall be designed and constructed to clearly demarcate the buffer from the developed portion of the site and to limit access of landscaping equipment, vehicles, or other human disturbances; and - (3) No pressure treated posts and rails will be used for signage or fencing, unless shown to be inert.

+(b) Signs designating the presence of a critical area shall be posted along the buffer boundary.
 The signs shall be posted at a minimum rate of one every 100 lineal feet, or one per lot, whichever provides more coverage.
 Standard details for signage shall be kept on file at the Planning and Community Development Department.
+(Ord.
+773, Sec.
+2, 2008; Ord.
+741, Sec.
+2, 2007)

-3.O Critical Areas Tracts and Easements.
+14.88.2903.O Critical Areas Tracts and Easements.

-- (a) Unless otherwise required in this appendix, native growth protection areas shall be used in all development proposals to delineate and protect the following critical areas and buffers: - (1) All geologically hazardous areas not approved for alteration and associated setback buffers; - (2) All wetlands and buffers; and - (3) All fish and wildlife habitat conservation areas and buffers.

-(b) Native growth protection areas created pursuant to this appendix shall be designated on the face of the plat, short plat or other recorded drawing pursuant to Sections 14.16C.105 and 14.18.040 LSMC and shall be protected by one of the following methods:

-- (1) Development proposals for subdivisions, short subdivisions, binding site plans and planned residential developments and similar land use actions that segregate property shall use separate critical area tracts to delineate and protect native growth protection areas.
+- (a) Unless otherwise required in this chapter appendix, native growth protection areas shall be used in all development proposals to delineate and protect the following critical areas and buffers: - (1) All geologically hazardous areas not approved for alteration and associated setback buffers; - (2) All wetlands and buffers; and - (3) All fish and wildlife habitat conservation areas and buffers. - (b) Native growth protection areas created pursuant to this Chapter appendix shall be designated on the face of the plat, short plat or other recorded drawing pursuant to Sections 14.16C.105 and 14.18.040 LSMC and shall be protected by one of the following methods: - (1) Development proposals for subdivisions, short subdivisions, binding site plans and planned residential developments and similar land use actions that segregate property shall use separate critical area tracts to delineate and protect native growth protection areas.
 The critical area tract shall be held by each lot owner in the development in an undivided interest or held by a Homeowner's Association or other legal entity, which assures the ownership, maintenance, and protection of the tract; or - (2) For development proposals that do not segregate lots, the permit holder shall record a native growth protection area easement with the Snohomish County Auditor stating the location of and the limitations associated with all the critical areas and associated buffers or mitigation sites on the property.
-Restrictions and limitations shall be stated on the face of the deed applicable to the property and recorded with the Snohomish County auditor.

-(c) Such easements or tracts shall cover the critical area as delineated by its defined boundaries and buffers.
+Restrictions and limitations shall be stated on the face of the deed applicable to the property and recorded with the Snohomish County auditor. - (c) Such easements or tracts shall cover the critical area as delineated by its defined boundaries and buffers.

-3.P Permanent Protection for Streams, Wetlands and Buffers.
+14.88.295-3.P Permanent Protection for Streams, Wetlands and Buffers.